Published July 23, 2012

 Certified by the American Board of Obstetrics and Gynecology, Barnabei provides obstetrical care in the low-risk setting and manages the gynecological care of women of all ages.

 In addition to midlife care, her expertise includes vulvar disorders.

 She holds leadership positions in the North American Menopause Society and the Central Association of Obstetricians and Gynecologists.

 In recent years, she has been involved in hospital and community activities aimed at lowering the mortality rate of inner-city African-American infants.

 Barnabei is the eighth new chair that Michael E. Cain, MD, vice president for health sciences and dean, School of Medicine and Biomedical Sciences, has recruited in the past four years.
 These national hires form a critical piece of his strategic vision for the medical school.

 Under Barnabei, the department will enhance the excellence of its graduate medical education and mentored research training programs, Cain says.
-She will help develop and align a comprehensive clinical program at Great Lakes Health System, Roswell Park Cancer Institute and in the community.
+She will help develop and align a comprehensive clinical program at Great Lakes Health System, Roswell Park Comprehensive Cancer Center and in the community.